bartbutenaers/node-red-contrib-ui-web-push/README.md

 ### Other examples

-Much more other examples can be found on the internet.
-If you have created something mentioning here, please let me know!
+Much more other examples of web push notifications can be found on the internet.
+If you have implemented an interesting use case, please let me know!

 ## The web push mechanism in depth